microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-luis.md

 The routing of the message is identical to the one presented in the [Basic bot template](/en-us/azure-bot-service/templates/basic/), please refer to that document for more info.

 Most messages will have a Message activity type, and will contain the text and attachments that the user sent.
 If the message’s activity type is Message, the template posts the message to **BasicLuisDialog** in the context of the current message (see BasicLuisDialog.csx).
-For details about the **PostInScratchAsync** method, see the PostDialogExtensions.csx file.

 {% highlight csharp %}
         switch (activity.GetActivityType())